Éditions Stock

-Stock is a French publisher, a subsidiary of Hachette Livre, which itself is part of the Lagardère Group.
+Éditions Stock is a French publisher, a subsidiary of Hachette Livre, which itself is part of the Lagardère Group.

 It was founded in the 18th century by André Cailleau, who was succeeded in 1753 by Nicolas-Bonaventure Duchesne, who published Voltaire and Rousseau.
 At the beginning of the 19th century, the publisher was called "Au Temple du goût".
 In the middle of the century it changed hands and was eventually bought up by Pierre-Victor Stock, who ran it from 1877 to 1921 and gave it its current name.